Total Pageviews

 "I was just thinking," she said, "that something about our conversation seems strange."

 "Mysterious, you mean," I said.
 "Nothing mysterious really.
-It's just that you are usually coming up with the formula for my shortcomings and in the above dialogue, I was the balm that soothed your fevered brow."
+It's just that you are usually coming up with the formula for my shortcomings and in the above dialogue, it was I who became the balm that soothed your fevered brow."

 "Oh, yeah," she said, "that must be it.
 Well, thanks again."